stedlg/rir2abs/README.md

 - Install ROOMSIM shoebox room acoustics simulator : https://sourceforge.net/projects/roomsim/
 - Create results/ and data/ folders inside geometry-informed-estimation/ folder

-In main.m, set path_package to geometry-informed-estimation/ and path_roomsim to the ROOMSIM folder In main.m, the "simulate data" section allows to choose parameters of the ROOMSIM simulator.
+In main.m, set path_package to geometry-informed-estimation/ and path_roomsim to the ROOMSIM folder.
+In main.m, the "simulate data" section allows to choose parameters of the ROOMSIM simulator.

 In main.m, the "main parameters" allows to choose main model parameters.
 Default parameters correspond to those used in the paper.